roop/roop.github.io/about.md

 ### Apps I made

- * [Hide & Seek][]: A Safari content blocker to improve privacy on your searches
+ * [Hide & Seek][]: A Safari content blocker to improve privacy on your web searches
  * [Bisect][]: A split-screen Markdown editor for the iPad

 ### Related work

+ * I'm writing a [weekly summary][lwise] on the evolution of Swift.
+(Let me see how long I can keep that up.)
- * I [found and fixed a bug in Webkit][webkit_bugfix], thereby enabling content blocking to work correctly in some scenarios (including one that Hide & Seek ran into)
+ * I [found and fixed a bug in Webkit][webkit_bugfix], thereby enabling content blocking to work correctly in some scenarios (including one that Hide & Seek had ran into)
  * I wrote and implemented a parser specification for Markdown called [vfmd].